RyuzakiH/CloudflareSolverRe/README.md

 If you want to use another captcha provider, see [How to implement a captcha provider?](#implement-a-captcha-provider)

+# Issues
+Cloudflare regularly modifies their IUAM protection challenge and improves their bot detection capabilities.

+If you notice that the anti-bot page has changed, or if library suddenly stops working, please create a GitHub issue so that I can update the code accordingly.

+Before submitting an issue, just be sure that you have the latest version of the library.

 # Usage

 - ### ClearanceHandler